Christian Walker Player Props: Diamondbacks vs. Phillies

 Christian Walker At The Plate

-- In 41.3% of his games this year, Walker has tallied at least one RBI.
-In eight of those games (12.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 42.2% of his games this year, Walker has driven in at least one run.
+In nine of those games (14.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

+- He has scored in 34 of 64 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.